naiyt/trello-rss/README.md

 ## Security

 This should be obvious, but figured I should at least mention it.
 If you've got important confidential info on your Trello board, this module currently will just read it all (if you give it the appropriate token, that is).
 If you then throw that feed onto some website, all that info is now publicly accessible (in theory).
-In the future I'll add support for only including specific boards in the feeds, but just keep that in mind for now.
-Honestly, I think this module will be the most useful to monitor public boards.

 ## TODO

-- Support for all other [possible actions] (https://trello.com/docs/api/board/index.html#get-1-boards-board-id)
-- Clean up the code a bit.
-- Support for webhooks (would be faster and more efficient)

-If you want to help out, I think the best help right now would be with supporting further actions, and allowing the user to specify which boards to follow.
-If that interests you, jump on in and then send off a pull request.
+* All the functionaly I wanted from this is now present.
+If there's something you feel it needs, please feel free to open an issue or send a pull request.